indrayam/aws-certification-notes/aws-certifications/certified-cloud-practitioner/acloud-guru-notes.md

   + Eventual Consistency for overwrite PUTS and DELETES (can take some time propogate)
     - Translation: If you update an EXISTING file or delete a file and read it immediately afterwards, you may get an older version or you may not.
 Basically, changes to objects can take a little bit of time to propogate
 - S3 is built for 99.99% availability.
 However, Amazon will guarantee 99.9% availability
-- S3 durability is 11x9s.
+- S3 data durability is 11x9s.
 - S3 Features:
   + Tiered Storage
     - Standard